Shubh-Dev/Shubh-Dev/README.md

 - 🌱 I’m a Full-Stack developer.
-- 👯 I’m currently looking for an Web development job.
+- 👯 I’m currently open to work as a full-stack developer.
 - 🔭 I’m currently working on React, Redux, JavaScript, Ruby, PostgreSQL and Rails.
 - 🌱 I’m currently learning Web Development.
 - 👯 I’m looking to collaborate on any exciting project.